apache/couchdb-documentation/src/api/ddoc/views.rst

 Using Limits and Skipping Rows
 ==============================

-By default requestion views result returns all records for it.
-That's ok when they are small, but this may lead to problems when there are billions of them since the clients might have to read them all and consume all available memory.
+By default, views return all results.
+That's ok when the number of results is small, but this may lead to problems when there are billions results, since the client may have to read them all and consume all available memory.

 But it's possible to reduce output result rows by specifying ``limit`` query parameter.
 For example, retrieving the list of recipes using the ``by_title``